IOA 2025 Conference Schedule Details

 Ernestine A.W.
 Duncan has served as the Faculty Ombuds at Norfolk State University since August 2021.
 Trained as a clinical psychologist, she has been an academician for over 20 years.
 She has experience working with diverse populations providing assessment, conflict management, facilitated communication, and training.
 Ernestine holds a PhD and Master of Clinical Psychology from Georgia State University.

-Tessa Tompkins Byer has served as the University Ombuds at Clemson University since August 2021.
-She has been a mediator, conflict coach, trainer, and Ombuds consultant since 2015, and she has provided conflict resolution in many contexts, including divorce, workplace, family, religious, landlord/tenant, and permanency.
-Tessa holds a Master of Arts in Coexistence and Conflict from Brandeis University and a Master of Community Planning from Auburn University.
+Tessa Tompkins Byer has served as the University Ombuds at Clemson University in Clemson, SC, since August 2021.
+She has been a mediator, conflict coach, trainer, and Ombuds consultant since 2015, and she has provided conflict resolution in many contexts, including divorce, workplace, family, religious, landlord/tenant, permanency, harassment prevention, and small-claims court.
+Tessa holds a Master of Arts in Coexistence and Conflict from Brandeis University and a Master of Community Planning from Auburn University, and she is working on her PhD in Industrial and Organizational Psychology.

 Mini Sessions